 Various training materials will be made available prior to go-live.
 These include:

 b.
 User Manual

-Information on these materials will be described on the Documents tab.
+Information on these materials will be described on the Support tab.

 Yes.
 SIS offers the flexibility for all invoices submitted in any format to be viewed in IS-Web.
 Please also refer to the ISPG Chapter 2.3 for more information on the overall flexibility of file transmission choices.

 How will the Call Day Adjustments (CDA) operate with SIS?

 The ICH will generate CDA invoices as now and will create an IS-XML file (Charge Category: Service Provider / Charge Code: CDA) on the initialization of Clearance Period 2.
 Additional to today, the IS-XML file will also provide details of original invoices included in the CDA to simplify reconciliation of CDA amounts and enable allocation of any adjustment to the original invoices.
 As the invoice number format used by the ICH today exceeds the number of characters available in SIS, the number format will be changed to: "CD" + YY (invoice year) + MM (invoice month) + XXXX (incremental number), e.g. CD10080023 would identify the 23rd CDA invoice generated for August 2010.

 What are the costs associated with using iiNet?